salyersashleigh/salyersashleigh.github.io/index.md

 ## Purpose

-The purpose of this website is to display
+The purpose of this website is to display the capabilities I have developed from the William & Mary Master of Science in Business Analytics Program, and skills learned along the way.
+I hope that this website provides you insight about myself, my projects, and code I find helpful!

 ## About Me